-- Service Port This field displays the numbers of External Ports.
-It can be a service port or a range of service ports (the format is XXX - YYY, XXX is Start port, YYY is End port). - IP Address This field displays the IP address of the PC running the service application. - Protocol This field displays the protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - Status This field displays the status of the virtual server entry.
+- > Service Port This field displays the numbers of External Ports.
+It can be a service port or a range of service ports (the format is XX-YY or XX, XX is Start port, YY is End port). - > IP Address This field displays the IP address of the PC running the service application. - Protocol This field displays the protocol used for this application, either TCP, UDP, or All (all protocols supported by the router). - > Status This field displays the status of the virtual server entry.
 Enabled means that the entry will take effect, Disabled means that the entry will not take effect.